-Our citronella collar range is one of our best sellers - and it’s easy to understand why.
-These easy to use devices quickly get your dogs nuisance barking under control.
+Our citronella collar range is one of our best sellers - and it's easy to understand why.
+They're one of the most effective tools in distracting your dog.

 You place the citronella collar on the dog's neck, with the receiver sitting on the side.
 When your dog barks excessively, the collar detects it and emits a mist of a non-toxic citronella spray towards your dog's muzzle.
 The spray and scent are an unusual sensation for your dog, which is why it's so effective in distracting dogs.

 The receiver isn't big enough to affect how your dog lies down or sleeps, so you can both get a peaceful night's sleep.

-A stimulation collar otherwise referred to as a static collar or an ‘e-collar’ is another type of auto-bark detecting collar.
-Instead of emitting citronella like other bark collars, they emit a static correction when they detect dog barking at night.
+A Bark Collar otherwise referred to as an 'e-collar', is another type of auto-bark detecting collar.
+Instead of emitting a mist of citronella spray like before, they emit another distraction.

-Most of our bark collars give you the option to choose the intensity of the correction, so you can tailor the collar to suit your dog’s needs.
-A stimulation collar is perfect for the dog who can’t hear your commands when a distraction is too big or exciting.
+Most of our bark collars give you the option to choose the intensity of the distraction, so you can tailor the collar to suit your dog's needs.

 If you are exhausted, tired and need a solution, there are ways to stop your dog barking at night quickly.
 Browse our range of anti-bark collars here, and if you're struggling to decide, check out our buying guide or call our helpful customer service team.